 Because we know you don’t want to miss a minute of the 18th annual festival, here are some tips to make it easier:

-Parking in long term parking areas is always better-it eliminates the worry of an expired meter.
-The two long term lots closest to the festival venues are the High Grove lot (near the Robert H. Gibson River Garden and Centre Congregational Church) and the Transportation Center (near 118 Elliot).
-Parking in these lots is only $.30 per hour so you can park all day for less than $3.00.
-Short term parking at meters is limited to 2 hours and is $.60-$.75 per hour.
+Parking in long term (10 hour) parking areas is always better-it eliminates the worry of an expired meter.
+The two long term lots closest to the festival venues are the High Grove lot (near the Robert H. Gibson River Garden and Centre Congregational Church) and the Transportation Center (near 118 Elliot and NEYT).
+Parking in these lots is only $.40 per hour so you can park all day for around $3.00.
+Short term parking at meters is limited to 2 hours and is $1.00 per hour.
 On Friday and Saturday, parking regulations are enforced from 9-6.
 Parking is free on Sunday.

 If you are running from Centre Church to 118 Elliot, consider going through the Brooks House lobby to the Harmony Lot to save a few steps.

 - Bring a small umbrella if the weather is inclement.

 - We love our phones, too but please turn off all ringers and alerts at events- nothing is more embarrassing or annoying.